The Ontario Environmental Bill of Rights, 1993 (EBR) came into force in February 1994. The founding principles of the EBR are stated in its Preamble:

 - Increased access to the courts by residents of Ontario for the protection of the environment; and

 - Enhanced protection for employees who take action in respect of environmental harm.

-The Ministry will examine the SEV on a periodic basis to ensure the Statements are current.
+The ministry will examine the SEV on a periodic basis to ensure the Statement is current.

 2. Ministry vision, mandate and business